 Drive from Heho to Inle Lake (Road Journey)

-Nestling in a valley of the Shan plateau, Inle Lake is a spectacular freshwater lake at an altitude of almost 3000 feet.
+Nestling in a valley of the Shan Plateau, Inle Lake is a spectacular freshwater lake at an altitude of almost 1000 feet.
 It is notable for its inhabitants, known as the Intha people or 'leg rowers', who developed a culture that has survived for centuries.
 Floating markets and the surrounding villages make this a fascinating place to visit during a trip to Myanmar.

 Time to Yourself

-You will be staying at Inle Lake View Resort
+You will be staying at Inle Lake View Resort, Half board

 Lunch onboard the Rice Carrier Boat on Inle LakeLunch is served on a rice carrier boat in the middle of Inle Lake.
 The boat has been transformed into a wonderful restaurant.
 An exclusive experience and catered for you by a service boat and a kitchen boat!

-Half Day Tour of IndeinIn the south of the lake the ruins of Indein are partly covered by vegetation the area looks like a "pagoda forest".
-Walk for about one hour for fantastic views over the lake and visit a school in Tha Ley village.
+Half Day Tour of IndeinIn the south of the lake the ruins of Indein are certainly worth a visit.
+Partly covered by vegetation the area looks like a 'pagoda forest'.
+Walk for about one hour to enjoy a fantastic view over the lake.
 A home-made cooked lunch is served in a local house.
-We continue towards the Nam Pan village for a very interesting trip going local with a small canoe.
-Whenever you are tired peddling yourself we continue by motorboat back to your hotel.
+Continue towards the Nam Pan village for a very interesting trip going local with a small canoe.
+Whenever you are tired paddling yourself, continue by motorboat back to your hotel.

 Fly Inle Lake to Bagan

 Full Day Exploring the Temples of BaganTouring by car with an experienced guide through Bagan will show you the best known temples of the area.
-Start the day climbing a pagoda to get a first impressive view over the whole area.
-From here your guide will plan the way to some of the other amazing temples that have been here for hundreds of years.
-Places like the Ananda,Dhammayangyi, Sulamani, and Thatbyinnyu will certainly impress you.Lunch will be taken at a local restaurant and at around 4pm continue the tour by horse cart to Pyathagyi pagoda for sunset (with refreshments).The ancient, lost city of Bagan in Myanmar is a truly extraordinary sight.
-Set in a 26 square mile expanse of open countryside and farmland, framed by a backdrop of distant mountains, the 4000 or so temples scattered across the plain are all that remain of a once important capital.
+Start the day climbing a pagoda to get an impression and sense of the scale of the temple complex.
+From here visit some of the amazing temples such as Ananda,Dhammayangyi, Sulamani, and Thatbyinnyu.Lunch will be taken at a local restaurant and at around 4pm continue the tour by horse cart to Pyathagyi pagoda for sunset with a sundowner.The ancient, lost city of Bagan in Myanmar is a truly extraordinary sight.
+Set in a 70 square kilometre expanse of open countryside and farmland, framed by a backdrop of distant mountains, the 4000 or so temples scattered across the plain are all that remain of a once important capital.

-Evening Sundowners on the IrrawaddyThis evening what better way to see the sun go down then from the top of an ancient temple or on board a boat on the Irrawaddy.
-We will arrange Sundowners for you this evening.
+Evening Sundowners on the IrrawaddyThis evening what better way to see the sun go down than from the top of an ancient temple or on board a boat on the Irrawaddy.
+We will arrange sun downers for you this evening.

-4WD Safari in Villages near BaganAn early start this morning as you head out of Bagan in 4WD jeeps to explore the surrounding countryside and villages.
-Nyaung Gyi is the first village where you will visit a blacksmith workshop and can even get a haircut at a local salon!
-This is a great excursion for people interested in life away from the tourist sites, and for those interested in photography.
+4WD Safari in Villages near BaganAn early start this morning as you head out of Bagan in 4WD jeeps to explore the surrounding countryside and villages, such as Nyaung Gyi with its blacksmith workshop This is a great excursion if you are interested in life away from the tourist sites and photography.
 We can also weave in some time spent learning about local farming methods.

 Fly Bagan to Yangon

 Half Day Yangon Heritage WalkYangon downtown is unique with much of its colonial era architecture still standing.
-This walking tour follows a route through downtown Yangon focusing on the old colonial buildings.
-The guide will ensure walking through the back streets in a relaxed tempo.
-Afterwards drink a gin and tonic at Gekko.
+This relaxed tempo walking tour follows a route through downtown Yangon focusing on the old colonial buildings.
+At the end enjoy a well-earned gin and tonic at Gekko.